oyaron/NGSF/readme.md

 ## The parameters of the fit

-The user must only change the parameters of the fit from the parameters.json file, the file looks like this
+The user must only change the parameters of the fit from the parameters.json file, the file looks like this (the template for this example is included in the git)

     "object_to_fit" : "ZTF18abokyfk_20180925_P60_v1.ascii",

     "z_start": 0.02,